anders-s-olsen/CopBET/README.md

 ## MATLAB versions and dependencies

-The toolbox has only been tested on MATLAB R2018b.
+The toolbox has been tested on MATLAB R2018b.
+It doesn't work on R2017b due to the way matlab tables are used.
 The toolbox include the external dependencies Brain Connectivity toolbox (2019_03_03), the complexity toolbox (LOFT) and the DCC toolbox (the original one from 2014)

 ## Contributing